top of page

 If you work in a large school, you probably have access to an existing Scantron machine, but if your school does not have one, it is worth asking your department chair or principal to purchase one.
 They are expensive if you buy a new one from Apperson, but you can usually find used ones fairly cheaply on eBay or other online re-sellers.

-If your school uses a Learning Management System (LMS) like Canvas, another option is to create online quizzes that are automatically graded when students complete them.
+Since most schools use a Learning Management System (LMS) like Canvas or Google Classroom, another option is to create online quizzes that are automatically graded when students complete them.
 In this format, it is often helpful to change the matching questions to multiple-choice to replicate those found on standardized tests.

 For instance, in the vocabulary quiz above, an alternative way of writing the first question in the "Definition" section would be the following: